 In the same way as for other space services, an API must be prepared and submitted to the ITU for satellite networks operating in the amateur-satellite service .
-Please note that the API must be submitted to the ITU before requesting for frequency coordination with IARU.
+Please note that the API is encouraged to be submitted to the ITU before requesting for frequency coordination with IARU.

 Administrations authorizing space stations in the amateur-satellite service shall ensure that sufficient earth command stations are established before launch to ensure that any harmful interference caused by emissions from a station in the amateur-satellite service can be terminated immediately (see No. 25.11).

-Amateur-satellite service is exempted from cost recovery fee.
-Note that, for a filing to benefit from this, there should be only one main service (EA) in the filing, and no other services (e.g. EW, EH, ET) should be present.
+Amateur-satellite service is exempted from cost recovery fee, noting that, for a filing to benefit from this free of charge, there should be only one main service (EA) in the filing without any other services (e.g. EW, EH, ET) been presented.

 · ITU-R CR/303 letter related to Amateur-satellite service